-We would like to inform your Excellency's Government that we have addressed a communication with similar content to the Governments of Italy, Morocco, Pakistan and Portugal.
+We would like to inform your Excellency's Government that we have addressed a communication with similar content to the Governments of Italy, Morocco, Pakistan and the United States of America.

 Please accept, Excellency, the assurances of our highest consideration.